mui/material-ui/docs/src/pages/components/visually-hidden/visually-hidden.md

 # VisuallyHidden

-<p class="description">The vissually hidden component provides a common technique that is used on the web for hidings some elements visually from the clients, but making them available for the screen readers and other assistive technology.</p>
+<p class="description">The visually hidden component provides a common mechanism for hidings elements visually, but making them available for the assistive technology.</p>

 **Note:** This component is not documented in the [Material Design guidelines](https://material.io/), but Material-UI supports it.